PallHaraldsson/UpdateJulia.jl/README.md

 [![Build Status](https://github.com/LilithHafner/UpdateJulia.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/LilithHafner/UpdateJulia.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/LilithHafner/UpdateJulia.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/LilithHafner/UpdateJulia.jl)

-## Simple cross platform julia installer
+## Simple cross-platform Julia installer

 Please also consider using [JuliaUp](https://github.com/JuliaLang/juliaup), especially for Windows.
-See comparrison at the botom of this file.
+See comparison at the bottom of this file.

-Note: this is a julia package that requires julia 1.0 or higher to run.
-If you would like to install julia and don't have at least julia 1.0 installed already, please visit https://julialang.org/downloads.
+Note: This is a Julia package that requires Julia 1.0 or higher to run.
+If you would like to install Julia, and don't have at least Julia 1.0 installed already, please visit https://julialang.org/downloads.

 ## Usage
 ```jl